 Thanks to The Bubble Hour episode interviewing the director and daughter of the documentary My Name Was Bette: The Life And Death Of An Alcoholic, Sherri VandenAkker.

 Maybe this will ward off the routine.
 I have to remember drinking didn't really relieve my cycles of boredom with life.
-My fear of facing boredom and doing something about it is one of the many reasons I drank-not to make any other decisions about what to do.
-That's what is boring.
+My fear of facing boredom and doing something about it is one of the many reasons I drank, drinking made it possible to not to make any other decisions about what to do.
 Drinking lacks imagination.
 Drinking reduces problem solving.
 Drinking is lazy.

 Dabble.
 Sample.
 Flit.
 Jack-of-all-trades.
 Short term commitments.
 Experiment.
 Chameleon.
 Flirt.
 Superficial.

 The above is how I describe my connection to activities, focus, jobs and sometime relationships.
 But I swear I have discipline, like routines and setting limits, like I stated in yesterday's blog.
 I'm not always proud of my fleeting interests, but I can do a many of things reasonable well, but nothing as an expert besides to try out something new.

 Even with exercise I struggle with the continual routine of it, I can't check it off the list for good and move on.
 It has to keep happening!
 And I carry on with the routine even when I find it painfully boring.

 This brings me to the non drinking me.
 The blogging me about the non drinking me.
 Three months is a long time to dabble in this.
 It is sticking, but I'm weary about my commitment levels in both blogging and sobriety.
 Ho hum, I've stopped drinking, isn't everyone in the blogosphere tiring of my aches and pains?
 I guess you could look away, and that thought makes me sad too; to be left alone again with my thoughts, my demons, my addiction.